 The Nitty Gritty

-I have a few spots available starting mid-fall.
+I have a few spots available this winter.
 I’m also offering some one-off mentoring meetings and scholarship packages.
 Bottom line, if you would like to work with me, I want to hear from you!